DIY natural toothpaste and zero waste mouthwash

-Making your own peelings, cleaning products, food, etc. is a great opportunity to avoid plastics and unhealthy ingredients.
+Making your own peelings, cleaning products, food, etc. can be a great opportunity to avoid plastics and unhealthy ingredients.
 And mostly it is really easy to do this.
+Like the Zero Waste Mouthwash with only 3 ingredients.

-Let’s start with some products for your oral hygiene.
+Let’s start with some recipes and products for your oral hygiene.

 - 1/2 cup filtered (or distilled water)